SergeiShevyrev/LSR/README.md

 Developer: Sergei Shevyrev (http://lefa.geologov.net).
 MIT License.

-If you have found this software useful for your project of education, please cite one (or more) of the following articles:
+If you have found this software useful for your project or teaching/learning, please cite one (or more) of the following articles:

 1. Shevyrev, S, Carranza, EJM.
 Modelling of geodynamic regimes of precious metal‐bearing porphyry deposits: Lazurnoe deposit (Sikhote–Alin Belt, Far East) case study.
 Geological Journal.
 2020; 1– 20. https://doi.org/10.1002/gj.3935
 2. Shevyrev, S. Neotectonics, remote sensing and erosion cut of ore-controlling structures of the Mnogovershinnoe gold-silver deposit (Khabarovsk Krai, Russian Far East).
 Ore Geology Reviews, Volume 108, May 2019, Pages 8-22.https://doi.org/10.1016/j.oregeorev.2018.11.016